AdobeDocs/experience-manager-65.en/help/forms/using/new-render-submit-service.md

 ### New HTML Forms service {#new-html-forms-service}

-The new HTML Forms service leverages the new feature in Forms to support rendering of XDP form as HTML.
+The new HTML Forms service uses the new feature in Forms to support rendering of XDP form as HTML.
 The new HTML Forms service exposes the following methods:

 ```java
 /*